We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Different foods go through different metabolic pathways in the body.
+Different foods go through different metabolic pathways in your body.

-They can have vastly different effects on hunger, hormones and how many calories we burn.
+They can have vastly different effects on your hunger, hormones and the number of calories you burn.

 Once feared for being high in cholesterol, whole eggs have been making a comeback.

-Another 8 week study found that eggs for breakfast increased weight loss on a calorie restricted diet compared to bagels (4).
+Another eight-week study found that eggs for breakfast increased weight loss on a calorie restricted diet, compared to bagels (

-Eggs are also incredibly nutrient dense and can help you get all the nutrients you need on a calorie restricted diet.
-Almost all the nutrients are found in the yolks.
+Eggs are also incredibly nutrient dense and can help you get all the nutrients you need on a calorie-restricted diet.
+Interestingly, almost all the nutrients are found in the yolks.

 Leafy greens include kale, spinach, collards, swiss chards and a few others.

 They have several properties that make them perfect for a weight loss diet, such as being low in calories and carbohydrates and loaded with fiber.

-Leafy greens are also incredibly nutritious and very high in all sorts of vitamins, minerals and antioxidants.
-This includes calcium, which has been shown to aid fat burning in some studies (6).
+Leafy greens are also incredibly nutritious and very high in many vitamins, antioxidants and minerals, including calcium, which has been shown to aid fat burning in some studies (

-Fish, and seafood in general, supplies a significant amount of iodine.
+Fish — and seafood in general — may also supply a significant amount of iodine.

-This nutrient is necessary for proper function of the thyroid, which is important to keep the metabolism running optimally (7).
+This nutrient is necessary for proper thyroid function, which is important to keep your metabolism running optimally (

-Mackerel, trout, sardines, herring and other types of oily fish are also excellent.
+Mackerel, trout, sardines, herring and other types of fatty fish are also excellent.

-Like other vegetables, they are high in fiber and tend to be incredibly fulfilling.
+Like other vegetables, they’re high in fiber and tend to be incredibly filling.

-What’s more... these types of veggies also tend to contain decent amounts of protein.
+What’s more, these types of veggies generally contain decent amounts of protein.

-They’re not as high in protein as animal foods or legumes, but they're high compared to most vegetables.
+They’re not nearly as high in protein as animal foods or legumes but still high compared to most vegetables.